chetanreddyv/gemmai-ios/README.md

 ## Why GemmA.I?

 - **Privacy by Design:** All vision and language AI runs entirely on your device.
 No images, audio, or personal data ever leave your phone.
-- **No Internet Needed:** Works anywhere—on the street, in the subway, or off the grid.
+- **No Internet Needed:** Works anywhere on the street, in the subway, or off the grid.
 No WiFi, no mobile data, no cloud.
 - **Accessible for All:** Built for the blind and visually impaired, with VoiceOver support, clear audio feedback, and a simple, intuitive interface.
 - **Community-Driven:** Developed with feedback from the blind/VI community to ensure real-world usability and impact.
 - **Performance Optimized:** Achieves 2.2-2.3 tokens/sec inference throughput with 4.5-5.6 second first token latency.